 The eastern slopes of the Lost River Range are buttressed by three ridges that parallel the main crest.
-From north to south these three groupings are the Donkey Hills, the Red Hills and the Hawley Mountains.
+From north to south, these three groupings are the Donkey Hills, the Red Hills, and the Hawley Mountains.
 The Donkey Hills are the largest of these three groups.
-The Donkey Hills trend from northwest to southeast and includes seven ranked summits.
+The Donkey Hills trend from northwest to southeast and include seven ranked summits.
 There are nine ranked summits in this subrange.
-The high point is the Donkey Benchmark at 9,555 feet.
-Only two of the many drainages found in this complex are named; Donkey Creek and Elkhorn Creek.
+The high point is Donkey Benchmark at 9,555 feet.
+Only two of the many drainages found in this complex are named: Donkey Creek and Elkhorn Creek.
 Use this link to read about these peaks: Donkey Hills Peaks

-Primary access from the Pahsimeroi Highway [(A)(6.1) Page 290] is from Dry Creek in the south.
+Primary access from the Pahsimeroi Highway [(A)(6.1) on Page 290] is from Dry Creek to the south.
 The Burnt Creek and Long Creek roads run along the west side of the Donkey Hills.